Are you looking to find some hidden gems in The Netherlands? These are the best places to visit, off the beaten track, and recommended by a local.

 - Where to stay: B&B It Lytshûs is a lovely place on the lake.

 The Duivelsberg (Gelderland)

-During my walk on the Pieterpad, I discovered one beautiful place after another in the Netherlands.
-One of the places that made a big impression (the area around) the Duivelsberg near Nijmegen.
-I did not know at all that this region in the Netherlands was so hilly!
-The Duivelsberg itself is 75.9 meters high and it’s very fun to climb to the top, but there are also many beautiful hiking trails in the immediate vicinity.
-It almost looks like you’re hiking in France, it is that beautiful!
+During my hike on the Pieterpad, I discovered one beautiful place after another in the Netherlands.
+One of the places that made a big impression on me is (the area around) the Duivelsberg near Nijmegen.
+I had no idea that this region in the Netherlands was so hilly!

 Lange Duinen (Utrecht)

 The Lange Duinen is a nature reserve that is part of the Soesterse Duinen between Amersfoort and Utrecht.
 I did a great NS hike (with an NS hike you can walk from one station to another train station) in this area a few years ago and this area really impressed me.
 It is a “living” drifting sand area of considerable size.
 A place to go for a nice walk and get away from it all.
 Highly recommended!

 - Where to stay: Duynparc Soest (3⭐) is a fun accommodation with various separate units.